Supply chain security plugin for Claude Code. Blocks compromised packages before they're installed.

-AI coding agents install packages before anyone reviews them.
-Attach Guard intercepts package installation commands and evaluates them against policy before execution.
+Claude Code installs packages on your behalf — often without you reviewing each one.
+Attach Guard intercepts package installation commands across npm, pip, Go, and Cargo and evaluates them against policy before execution.

 attach-guard evaluates: